Champions League: PSG, Basaksehir players walk off over racist abuse | DW | 08.12.2020

 "Our assistant coach, Pierre Webo has been sent off with a 'racist' word by the 4th official ref. of the match.
 Match has stopped for a while," the Turkish club said on its official Twitter feed.

 Basaksehir players left the match some 20 minutes into the game, after a long and heated discussion with match officials.
-The PGS team followed.
+The PSG team followed.

-After Webo was shown a red card in the 13th minute by an assistant referee after protesting against a refereeing decision.
+Webo was shown a red card in the 13th minute after protesting a refereeing decision.

 Coltescu was audible in the empty Parc des Princes stadium as the match was being played behind closed doors because of the coronavirus pandemic.

-Speaking in Romanian, the official said: "The black one over there.
+Speaking in Romanian, the official is reported to have said: "The black one over there.
 Go and check who he is.
-The black one over there, it's not possible to act like that' after Webo had vehemently protested against a refereeing decision."
+The black one over there, it's not possible to act like that."

-The referee team argued that Coltescu had used the Romanian word for black people.

 Television microphones also picked up a furious Webo repeatedly asking the official why the racist term was used to describe him.

-Demba Ba, Basaksehir's substitute player came off the bench and demanded an explanation from Coltescu.
+Basaksehir substitute Demba Ba came off the bench and demanded an explanation from Coltescu.

 "When you mention a white guy, you never say 'this white guy', you just say 'this guy', so why when you mention a black guy do you say, 'this black guy?'"
 Demba Ba asked the fourth official.